-IPV® increases the effectiveness of assisted mucus clearance techniques in tracheostomized Duchenne muscular dystrophy patients and in children with atelectasis.
-Huynh et al. suggested the efficacy of oscillation with the MetaNeb® system in reducing postoperative pulmonary complication [12]; moreover, Ferguson and Wright [11] found an improvement of airway clearance and atelectasis area after treatment with Metaneb® in intubated child with extensive burns.
-For the time being, different RCT studies and systematic reviews [4,22-24] demonstrated how IPV is effective, feasible and safe in a heterogeneous population of patients on various outcomes.
-Hassan et al showed how IPV allowed a reduction in ICU-LOS, improved gas exchange, and reduced respiratory rate.
-However, none of these studies looked at the application of such intervention in non-cooperating pwSABI.
+such intervention in non-cooperating pwSABI.
 In particular, using a specific software for atelectasis analysis, our study found variations in radiological scores, allowing the possibility of further investigation into the effect of IPV® and MetaNeb® [25-28].
-We found that the variation of mRAS was improved after treatments; also, mRAS showed evidence of variation in the left and right lung.
-Both radiologists found a worsening in 3 of 15 (left lung) and 1 (right lung) of 15 of subjects: the worsening was always located in the lung in decline position during the entire treatment, since decline position is not facilitating the resolution of atelectasis area [29].
-However, also in this case the software (OS) detected 5 of 15 of subjects worsening in left lung and no worsening in the right lung.
-The concordance of variations between the two scores was shown in 3/15 left lungs; the other 3 different lungs evaluations had a minimal variation ≤ 1 point in both scores (OS and mRAS).
-The results of the OS identified through the analysis of the Syngo.via software agree with the variations of the mRAS [13] and show an improvement of at least one lung in 13/15 (86%) subjects.
-Also, we noticed an improvement of BGA and night-time SpO2.
-We registered an improvement even of pH: at baseline pwSABI were in a condition of hyperventilation with an pH's average of 7.48, which showed a reduction with physiological parameters at follow-up (average of 7.45).
-After treatment, FiO2 set with Airvo2 (Fisher & Paykel Healthcare LTD) during day and night was reduced (FiO2<40% required in both groups).
-Reduction of oxygen need could be related to an improvement of mucociliary clearance but mainly for alveolar recruitment.
-Other studies have already reported an improvement of oxygenation in people with tracheostomy after IPV treatment [22,30].
-The arterial alveolar gradient (PAaO2) at baseline was severely altered [31,32]; after treatment we reported an improvement of this index, likely due to parenchyma expansion and normalization of PaCO2 [33,34].
-These results suggest that anti-declive posture for compromised lung in addition to high frequency percussion could contribute greatly to the resolution of atelectatic area; sometimes in pwSABI the presence of stiffness, dystonia and fractures do not allow proper lung location.
+We found that the variation of mRAS was improved after treatments; also, mRAS showed evidence of variation in the left and right lungs.
+Both radiologists found a worsening in 3 of 15 (left lung) and 1 of 15 (right lung) of subjects: the worsening was always located in the lung in decline position during the entire treatment, since the decline position is not facilitating the resolution of the atelectasis area [29].
+However, also in this case, the software (OS) detected 5 of 15 subjects worsening in the left lung and no worsening in the right lung.
+The concordance of variations between the two scores was shown in 3/15 left lungs; the other 3 different lung evaluations had a minimal variation ≤ 1 point in both scores (OS and mRAS).
+The results of the OS were identified through the analysis of the Syngo.via software agree with the variations of the mRAS and show an improvement of at least one lung in 13/15 (86%) subjects [13].
+Also, we noticed an improvement in BGA and nighttime SpO2 We registered an improvement even of pH: at baseline, pwSABI were in a condition of hyperventilation with an average pH of 7.48, which showed a reduction with physiological parameters at follow-up (average of 7.45).
+After treatment, FiO2 set with Airvo2 (Fisher & Paykel Healthcare LTD, Rome, Italy) during day and night was reduced (FiO2<40% required in both groups).
+Reduction of oxygen need could be related to an improvement of mucociliary clearance, but mainly for alveolar recruitment.
+Other studies have already reported an improvement in oxygenation in people with tracheostomy after IPV treatment [22,30].
+PAaO2 at baseline was severely altered [31,32]; after treatment, we reported an improvement of this index, likely due to parenchyma expansion and normalization of PaCO2 [33,34].
+These results suggest that antigravityary position for compromised lung, in addition to high frequency percussion, could contribute greatly to the resolution of atelectatic area; sometimes, in pwSABI, the presence of stiffness, dystonia, and fractures does not allow proper lung location.